 The Investment Climate Statement Chapter of the CCG is provided by the State Department.
 Any questions on the ICS can be directed to EB-ICS-DL@state.gov.

-The U.S. Department of State Investment Climate Statements provide information on the business climates of more than 170 economies and are prepared by economic officers stationed in embassies and posts around the world.
+The U.S. Department of State’s Investment Climate Statements provide information on the business climates of more than 170 economies and are prepared by economic officers stationed in embassies and posts around the world.
 They analyze a variety of economies that are or could be markets for U.S. businesses.
 The Investment Climate Statements are also references for working with partner governments to create enabling business environments that are not only economically sound, but address issues of labor, human rights, responsible business conduct, and steps taken to combat corruption.
 The reports cover topics including Openness to Investment, Legal and Regulatory Systems, Protection of Real and Intellectual Property Rights, Financial Sector, State-Owned Enterprises, Responsible Business Conduct, and Corruption.

-The United Kingdom (UK) is a top global destination for foreign direct investment (FDI) and imposes few impediments to foreign ownership.
-The United States is the largest source of direct investment into the UK.
-Thousands of U.S. companies have operations in the UK.
-The UK also hosts more than half of the European, Middle Eastern, and African corporate headquarters of American-owned firms.
-The UK government provides comprehensive statistics on FDI in its annual inward investment report: https://www.gov.uk/government/statistics/department-for-international-trade-inward-investment-results-2019-to-2020.
+The United Kingdom (UK) is a popular destination for foreign direct investment (FDI) and imposes few impediments to foreign ownership.
+In the past decade, the UK has been Europe’s top recipient of FDI.
+The UK government provides comprehensive statistics on FDI in its annual inward investment report: https://www.gov.uk/government/statistics/department-for-international-trade-inward-investment-results-2020-to-2021.